Prathameshmane/21_days_Prathamesh/README.md

 While Loop

 Day 4: Learning Some Other basics of python

 Lists
 Methods
 Tuples

 Day 5: Learning about Jupyter Notebook

 Jupyter Notebook
 Shortcut Keys for Jupyter Notebook

 Day 6: Learn about panda library

 Performing excercises in pandas

+Day 7: Excercices

+Solving some problems with python.